Ruben Vardanyan (wrestler)

-Ruben Vardanayn (Ռուբեն Վարդանյան, 26 May 1929 – 21 December 1996) is a well known Armenian wrestler, Champion of the Republic of Armenia, Champion of the USSR, Honored Coach of the Republic of Armenia, Honorary member of the Olympic Committee.
+Ruben Vardanayn (Ռուբեն Վարդանյան, 26 May 1929 – 21 December 1996) was a well known Armenian wrestler, Champion of the Republic of Armenia, Champion of the USSR, Honored Coach of the Republic of Armenia, Honorary member of the Olympic Committee.

 Biography

 Vardanyan was born in 1929 in Yerevan.
 After studying graduating at the Yerevan State Institute of Physical Culture from 1948 to 1953 and graduating, he continued his studies from 1958 to 1963 at Yerevan State University at the faculty of law.

 He entered into wrestling in 1946.
 In the same year, taking part in the Championship of Armenia he became the Champion of the Republic.
 9 times more he took the first place of honored champion of Armenia.
 Vardanyan is considered to be the first master of sport of the post-war Armenia.

 In 1952 Vardanyan participated in the USSR Championship and took the 2nd place, and in 1953 he won the Gold Medal of the USSR Champion.
 He is the second prize-winner of the 1954 World Student Games in Budapest.

 During the period of his sporting biography Vardanyan had 665 wrestling bouts, 627 of which ended in win, and 23 times out of 24 he stood on the highest honored podium of the International Competitions.

 Starting in 1948, Vardanyan was engaged in the educational activities too.
 He trained hundreds of leading sportsmen, more than 20 masters of sport, a number of which became winners and prize-winners of the former USSR as well as of the other International Competitions.

 From 1956 to 1962 Vardanyan worked as a teacher at Yerevan State Institute of Physical Training.
 Highly appreciating were Vardanyan’s sporting activities, that in 1964 he was awarded the title of The Honored Coach of the Republic of Armenia.